xd009642/murk/ARCHITECTURE.md

 * Inspired by wrk with it's lua scripting but trying to do it in a language that is better than lua with neglible overhead
 * wrk-2 is better for latency measurements apparently so learn from that
-* worth seeing what jmeter does
+* Worth seeing what jmeter does
+* Rewrk as a rust load balancer
-* locust I guess, or goose as a rust engine
+* Locust I guess, or goose as a rust engine

 ## Plan for mun API